''Cheryl Beer is a creative humanitarian.

 I will never forget the day that I came out of hospital wearing my hearing aids.
 I wept when I heard the birds sing, the sea roar, the wind in the leaves and most of all, the voices of my loved ones.
 It has been a very long road, but I realised that the most important thing, was being able to apply my creativity in ways that enabled me to continue making my contribution to the world.

-By allowing change to inform my work, I am now an Environmental Sound Artist, bringing outdoors, inside for older people by creating sound maps from the narratives of their favourite walks.
-Supported by The Arts Council of Wales National Lottery Good Causes, I have trained 4 other Sound Artists who are currently working with me at Sound Memories Dementia Friendly Radio, where I am the Director.
+By allowing change to inform my work, I stepped fully into being an Environmental Sound Artist, bringing outdoors, inside for older people by creating sound maps from the narratives of their favourite walks.
+Supported by The Arts Council of Wales National Lottery Good Causes, I trained 4 other Sound Artists who worked with me at Sound Memories Dementia Friendly Radio, where I am the Director.
 My hearing impairments enable me to edit dementia friendly sound resources because many of the sound sensitivities experienced by those living with the condition, are similar to my own.

 Treasured milestones on my journey include :-

 Being made an Honorary Member of the Top 100 Pioneering Women of all time by the Welsh Women's Equality Network, funded by the Welsh Gov.t for my contribution to the Arts,

 Winning the Women's Equality Award for producing and presenting my own Radio Series, sharing the life stories of remarkable women, to inspire others.

 Receiving the Excellence in Literature Award for my work as The Sleeping Storyteller, writing short stories and helping children to think of alternative endings for the things that concern them the most.

 Winning the Excellence in Creative Digital Media Award for my work as Director of Sound Memories Radio, becoming the first Creative Digital Developer for the International Storytelling for Health Conference and writing a co-paper that was published in the International Journal of Storytelling for Health.